iliasashaikh/trycatchthat/_drafts/2015-11-22-c#-closure-capturedvariables.markdown

 ---
 layout: post
-title:  "Closures and captured variables in C#"
+title:  "Closures over loop variables"
 date:   2015-11-25 21:27:21
 categories: c# fundamentals
 ---
 An anonymous funtion is an expression with no name that encloses a function definition.
 It can be assigned to either a delegate or to an expression tree.
 But the vagaries of anonymous functions are for another time and blog.
-However here I will look at captured variables, rules around them etc.
+However here I will look at captured variables or closures as they are referred to in other languages, rules around them etc.

+*Definition*

 Consider this,
 {% highlight c# %}